 Solina (Radiance) Avenue - The roadway consists of approximately 2,300 lineal feet within Phase 1A and 4,200 lineal feet within Phase 1B including 83' of right-of-way street improvements with four and one-half inches (41⁄2") of asphaltic concrete over an asphalt base course subgrade of eight inches (8"), and vertical curb, storm drain, storm drain manholes, catch basins, water fire hydrants, water valves, non-potable water, sewer, sewer manholes, 6' detached concrete sidewalks, concrete ramps, pavement, pavement striping, traffic signage, dry utilities, street lighting, and landscaping.
-These improvements are under construction and scheduled to be completed on or about October 2023 and are expected to be conveyed to the City on or about November 2023.
+These improvements within Phase 1A were completed and were conveyed to the City.
+The improvements within Phase 1B are completed and are expected to be conveyed to the City on or about April 2024.